-" However, we will call this American romanticism, though it shares many characteristics with British romanticism.
+" The great writers of this period, roughly 1840-1865 although more particularly 1850-1855, marked the first maturing of American letters.
+However, we will call this American romanticism, though it shares many characteristics with British romanticism.
 The glory years were 1850-1855.
 Romanticism.
 If the Enlightenment was a movement which started among a tiny elite and slowly spread to make its influence felt throughout society, Romanticism was more widespread both in its origins and influence.

 No other intellectual/artistic movement has had comparable variety, reach, and staying power since the end of the Middle Ages.
 Beginning in Germany and England in the 1770s, by the 1820s it had swept through Europe, conquering at last even its most stubborn foe, the French.
 It traveled quickly to the Western Hemisphere, and in its musical form has triumphed around the globe, so that from London to Boston to Mexico City to Tokyo to Vladivostok to Oslo, the most popular orchestral music in the world is that of the romantic era.

 After almost a century of being attacked by the academic and professional world of Western formal concert music, the style has reasserted itself as neoromanticism in the concert halls.
 Origins: Folklore and Popular Art Nationalism Shakespeare The Gothic Romance Medievalism.
 Summary.
 Untitled Document.
 By the late 18th century in France and Germany, literary taste began to turn from classical and neoclassical conventions.
 The generation of revolution and wars, of stress and upheaval had produced doubts on the security of the age of reason.
 Doubts and pessimism now challenged the hope and optimism of the 18th century.
 Men felt a deepened concern for the metaphysical problems of existence, death, and eternity.